shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w2_regression_with_multiple_input_variables/03_gradient_descent_in_practice/readme.md

 - Objective: Find &alpha; that **quickly** and **consistently** reduces cost J.

-  - I run gradient descent multiple times for each &alpha; (**0.001, 0.003, 0.01, ...**), plotting cost J against #iterations.
+  - I run gradient descent just for a handful of iterations for each &alpha; (**0.001, 0.003, 0.01, ...**), plotting cost J against iterations.
 I continue until I find a too small and a too large learning rate &alpha;.

   - I then select **the largest reasonable &alpha;** or **slightly smaller** than it.